-I love to paint the sea, in fact it's one of my favourite things to paint!
-In this blog post I will show you how to paint this dramatic seascape in five easy stages.
+I love to paint the sea, in fact, it’s one of my favourite things to paint!
+In this blog post, I will show you how to paint a dramatic seascape in five easy stages.

 1. CREATING THE COMPOSITION